 If you are done, invoke the installer another time, now with the option Install from local directory.
 After confirming the temporary directory you can select a root directory (acting as the root directory of your pseudo UNIX file system).
 Cygnus does not recommend taking the actual root directory of a drive, thus choose c:/Cygwin (while other drives than c: work as well).
 Now, all Cygwin stuff and all FlightGear stuff lives under this directory.
 In addition, select

 Default text file type: Unix

-You are free to install the compiler for all users or just for you.
+In addition, you have the choice to install the compiler for all users or just for you.